YuanGongND/ast/README.md

 6. [Full AudioSet, 10 tstride, 10 fstride, without Weight Averaging, Model (0.443 mAP)](https://www.dropbox.com/s/z18s6pemtnxm4k7/audioset_14_14_0.4431.pth?dl=1)
 7. [Full AudioSet, 10 tstride, 10 fstride, without Weight Averaging, Model (0.442 mAP)](https://www.dropbox.com/s/mdsa4t1xmcimia6/audioset_16_16_0.4422.pth?dl=1)

 Ensemble model 2-4 achieves `0.475 mAP`, Ensemble model 2-7 achieves and `0.485 mAP`.
 You can download these models at one click using `ast/egs/audioset/download_models.sh`.
-Once you download the model, you can try `ast/egs/audioset/ensemble.py`.
+Once you download the model, you can try `ast/egs/audioset/ensemble.py`, you need to change the `eval_data_path` and `mdl_list` to run it.
+We attached our ensemble log in `/ast/egs/audioset/exp/ensemble-s.log` and `ensemble-m.log`.

 If you want to finetune AudioSet-pretrained AST model on your task, you can simply set the `audioset_pretrain=True` when you create the AST model, it will automatically download model 1 (`0.459 mAP`).
 In our ESC-50 recipe, AudioSet pretraining is used.